 On the basis of the simple oil model and nested F-tests above, let’s explore which predictors in the variable subsets add significant explanatory power, without introducing excessive collinearity or violating regression assumptions.
 The outcome of these explorations will be summarized for space purposes, and one interesting result will be analyzed in detail.
 (The final model will be described, tested, and verified in the following section of this report.)

 Of the variable subsets, it was found that that currency variables introduced excessive collinearity, since their impact is already reflected elsewhere in the model.
 Among the government statistics, GDP_CA was identified as the most useful.
 Among the mining variables, GoldPrice was useful.
-However, MetalOre would introduce excessive collinearity, and models with Coal violated regression assumptions.
+However, MetalOre would introduce excessive collinearity.
 Finally, among the oil futures variables, Oil_Futures_Open turned out to be useful enough to justify replacing OilPrice in the simple oil model.
 Let’s consider this replacement in detail.
 The fitted model and SPSS output are below.

 FXRate = 0.604 + 0.004*Oil_Future_Open